gasduster99/sppComp/try1/try1_2.md

-To discern between these discrete modeling options we consider a small scale example of the Poisson, binomial, negative binomial, and beta-binomial models fit to the port sampling integer weight data from market category 250, in the Montery port complex trawl fishery in 1982. $(any will work)$ This stratum was visited 32 times by port samplers, collecting a total of 59 <!--38 times by port samplers, collecting a total of 67-->
+To discern between these discrete modeling options we consider a small scale example of the Poisson, binomial, negative binomial, and beta-binomial models fit to the port sampling integer weight data from market category 250, in the Monterey port complex trawl fishery in 1982. $(any will work)$ This stratum was visited 32 times by port samplers, collecting a total of 59 <!--38 times by port samplers, collecting a total of 67-->
 cluster samples across 55 unique species. <!--344 model observations across 21 $(at least; URCK)$ unique species.--> Each of the above models are fit to these data.

 The Poisson and binomial models attempt to model both the mean and residual variance of the data with a single parameter for each species.
-By definition these models have residual varinces which are tied to the species means.
+By definition these models have residual variances which are tied to the species means.
 Simply estimating the mean parameters in these cases may not be sufficient to produce models which predict well.